The dinosaurs were gone, and a new era dawned upon a devastated world, but a world that was still abundant with opportunity.

 The first true cats also appeared towards the end of the Oligocene.
 Proailurus, meaning ‘first cat’, lived some 25 million years ago throughout Eurasia, and was little larger than a domestic cat.
 It evolved down a separate path to that of the closely related and now-extinct nimravids, or false sabre-tooth cats.

-By the end of the Palaeogene Period, modern ecosystems were starting to take over.
 Having undergone extensive global cooling throughout the Oligocene, the following Neogene Period would see the world become remarkably like the one we know today.
 Primates, and animals would start to resemble their modern counterparts.